6230P Driver Safety (Procedures)

 Purpose

-The following procedures are established to meet the requirements for implementing policy #6230 – Driver Safety Program.
+The following procedures are established to meet the requirements for implementing policy #6230 – Driver Safety.

 Procedures

-• Drivers who fail to meet these requirements will not be authorized to drive any college owned, rented or leased vehicles.
+College drivers who fail to meet these requirements will not be authorized or may have authorization revoked.

 • Never drive a vehicle while impaired through fatigue, drug or alcohol use or lack of sleep.

-• Not eat or drink in vehicle while driving.
+• Not eat or drink in a vehicle while driving.

 • Not use college vehicles for personal use.

-• Ensure they and all passengers are securely seat belted before moving the vehicle.
+• Ensure the driver and all passengers are securely seated and belted before moving the vehicle.

 Definitions